Clubs and Societies

 STU Debate Society is the perfect club for those interested in current events, looking to win more arguments, or improve public speaking skills.
 The society meets weekly to practice debating various topics in both British Parliamentary and Canadian Parliamentary format.
 Members will have the opportunity to travel to several competitions throughout Atlantic Canada during the course of the year, including a novice tournament in Antigonish, NS and the Atlantic Championships in St. John's, NL.
 We welcome everyone, ranging from beginners to seasoned debaters to join.

-Enactus UNB/STU is a group of talented and motivated students from Fredericton striving to make a difference in their community and improving the quality of life through entrepreneurial action.
-This team is composed of students representing all faculties within UNB and STU.
-The purpose of Enactus UNB/STU team is to provide an experiential learning platform for students in an entrepreneurial capacity to develop projects to help advance the economic, social and environmental health of Canada.
+Enactus STU is a group of talented and motivated STUdents striving to make a difference in their community and improving the quality of life through entrepreneurial action.
+This team is composed of students representing all faculties within STU.
+The purpose of Enactus is to provide an experiential learning platform for students in an entrepreneurial capacity to develop projects to help advance the economic, social, and environmental health of Canada.

 Frontier College is a national, non-profit literacy organization which was founded in 1899.
 We work with children, teens, adults and families who need help to improve their literacy and essential skills.
 We deliver volunteer-run, community- based programs across Canada in partnership with a variety of local and national organizations.